eoinkelly/ember-runloop-handbook/README.md

     doing any jobs that result from those jobs - Ember is a pretty great employee to have working for you!

-And there there are some things which are not obvious:
+There are also some things which are not obvious:

 There is no "singleton" Runloop.
 This is confusing because documentation uses the phrase "the Runloop" to refer to the whole system but it is important to